greenyouse/browserific/browserific/README.md

 events and various Cordova plugins.
 Each function in the library is basically a ClojureScript wrapping of the Cordova API with chenex feature expressions to help manage any inconsistencies between platforms.
-For example, let's look at the function for playing a song:
+For example let's look at the function for playing a song:

 ```clj
 (defn play [media]